thekondrashov/stuff/README.md

 * [Travis CI](https://travis-ci.org/) - Easily sync your GitHub projects with Travis CI and you’ll be testing your code in minutes!
 * [Semaphore CI](https://semaphoreci.com/) - Semaphore is a hosted continuous integration and deployment service for open source and private projects.
 * [Scrutinizer CI](https://scrutinizer-ci.com/) - Scrutinizer is a continuous inspection platform helping you to write better software.

+## Website speed tests

+* [MaxCDN Tools](http://tools.maxcdn.com/) - Compare the speed of two websites in 5 seconds from different locations around the world.